Chart Color Schemes

 Recent residential development output has been above average within Keysborough when compared nationally

-The average construction cost value for new homes is $688,000, indicating a focus on the premium market segment.
-This financial year has seen $2.4 million in commercial approvals, reflecting Keysborough's residential character.
-Comparatively, Keysborough has experienced around 20.0% more development per person than Greater Melbourne over the past five years.
+The average construction cost value for new homes is $688,000, indicating developers target the premium market segment.
+This year alone, there have been $3.5 million in commercial approvals, reflecting Keysborough's residential character.
+Comparatively, Keysborough has seen slightly more development than Greater Melbourne over the past five years, with 20.0% above the regional average per person.
 However, building activity has slowed recently.
-The type of new housing being built is 34.0% detached houses and 66.0% medium to high-density housing, a shift from the current 90.0% houses in the area.
+The new developments consist of 34.0% detached houses and 66.0% medium to high-density housing, offering affordable entry pathways for downsizers, investors, and first-time purchasers.

-With approximately 698 people per dwelling approval, Keysborough shows signs of a mature market.
-Population forecasts suggest an increase of 7,688 residents by 2041.
+Currently, Keysborough is 90.0% houses, indicating a shift towards more diverse housing options due to decreasing developable sites and changing lifestyles.
+With around 698 people per dwelling approval, it reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, Keysborough is forecasted to gain 7,829 residents by 2041.
 Building activity is keeping pace with growth projections, but increased competition among buyers can be expected as the population grows.

 Frequently Asked Questions - Development